Life at Brown Environmental Leadership Lab: Rhode Island

 - A day on the Brown campus exploring the facilities and talking to faculty and students

-- Two days of kayaking instruction and exploring nearby salt marshes
+- A day of kayaking instruction and exploring nearby salt marshes

 - Visit to a sustainable farm